San Juan County, New Mexico

-San Juan County (Condado de San Juan) is located in the U.S. state of New Mexico.
-As of the 2020 census, the population was 121,661 making it the fifth-most populous county in New Mexico.
+San Juan County (Condado de San Juan) is a county located in the U.S. state of New Mexico.
+As of the 2020 census, its population was 121,661 making it the fifth-most populous county in New Mexico.
 Its county seat is Aztec.
 The county was created in 1887.

-San Juan County is part of the Farmington, New Mexico, Metropolitan Statistical Area.
+San Juan County is part of the Farmington, New Mexico, metropolitan statistical area.
 It is in the state's northwest corner and includes the New Mexico portion of the Four Corners.